 “There were a lot of bullets coming our way,” he’d said.
 “I just hung y’all on my back to protect myself.”

 That was the start of a lifelong friendship and an off and on criminal partnership.
-The criminal part started when they figured out why their unit wasn’t getting the material and ordnance it needed.
-Then the First Sergeant who’d made a killing on the black market had found a sudden shitty death when a fragmentation grenade came rolling in under the outhouse door.
+The criminal part started when they figured out why their unit wasn’t getting the material and ordnance it needed and decided to do something about it.
+Then the First Sergeant who had made a killing on the black market had found a sudden shitty death when a fragmentation grenade came rolling in under the outhouse door.
 And Chance and Mudflap had liberated a footlocker full of cash.

 It was the first of many such operations to separate criminals from their money over the intervening years.
-Now Mudflap was proposing yet another.
+Now Mudflap was proposing yet another, trying to talk Chance into it.

 “The Double Ds do a regular meth buy from another club, call themselves Satan’s Savages,” he said.
 “It’s good money.
 Big money.
 And these guys are so paranoid about each other and the narcs they aren’t even looking out for any normal criminals like us.”

 Chance didn’t like it.
 He knew Mudflap probably needed a big score.
-He’d had more than his share since they’d left Vietnam, but he had a way of going through money quickly, which had him always looking for the next opportunity.
+He’d had more than his share in the years since they’d left ‘Nam, but he had a way of going through cash quickly, which had him always looking for the next opportunity.

-Chance had three criteria for a “mission.”
-The victims had to be criminals.
-The money had to be significant enough to justify the risk.
-And he had to feel the need for revenge.
-That need for revenge just wasn’t there for this one.
-Yeah, these people probably deserved it, but they hadn’t actually done anything to him or anyone in his circle to earn that need for vengeance.
+Chance had two criteria for a “mission.”
+The victims had to be criminals and the money had to be significant enough to justify the risk.
+And it helped if he felt the need for revenge.
+He felt that revenge should be financially rewarding as well as emotionally satisfying.
+That desire for revenge wasn’t here for him with this one.
+And he was quite comfortable financially, probably too comfortable, at least in Mudflap’s eyes.

-So he said “no” to this one.
-Which upset Mudflap, who told Ella they were “outta here” as soon as she wobbled back from the bathroom.
+So, he said “no.” Which pissed off Mudflap, who told Ella: “we’re outta here” as soon as she wobbled back from the bathroom.

 “Don’t even need you for this,” he said, walking away.
 “Was just being generous.”

-Turned out those were the last words he’d ever say to Chance.
+Turned out those were the last words he would ever say to Chance.

-A couple months later it was Ella at the door.
-Chance looked past her, out in the yard and to the driveway beyond, but there was no sign of Mudflap.
+A month later it was Ella at the door.
+Chance looked past her, out in the yard and to the driveway beyond, but there was no motorcycle, no sign of Mudflap.

 “What’s up?” he asked Ella.